 Daintree Walking Tracks

 Do you love exercising and hiking?
 If the answer is yes then here are some beautiful rainforest walks you can do yourself.
 Make sure you have the necessary maps and compass and plenty of food and water for the journey though.
 Wear sensible covered walking shoes and long socks.
 Ensure you have sun block and of course insect repellent.
+Check out a few guided rainforest walks here to gain valuable knowledge and appreciation of this world heritage area.

 A whistle is always good in case you are injured or out of breath and cannot call out.
 And do not bother about bringing your mobile phone as Telstra has not quite got around to providing service in these parts yet.
 For hiking maps and information call the Queensland Parks and Wildlife Services on 07 4098 2188